-The California School Health Centers Association (CSHC) is the statewide organization leading the movement to put health care where kids are - in school.
-Our mission is to promote the health and academic success of children and youth by increasing access to high quality health care and support services provided by school health centers.
+The California School-Based Health Alliance is the statewide organization working to put health care where kids are-in schools.
+Our mission is to promote the health and academic success of children and youth by increasing access to high quality health care and support services provided by school-based health centers (SBHCs).